NexusKrop/IceShell/README.md

 ### Prebuilt Binaries

-Prebuilt binaries are _not available_ in this stage of development.
+Prebuilt binaries are _not yet available_ in this stage of development.
 Once they are available, they can be seen in [the releases page](https://github.com/NexusKrop/IceShell/releases).

 ### Build from Source